At a glance

 - you get the individual’s specific consent for the new purpose; or

 - you can point to a clear legal provision requiring or allowing the new processing in the public interest – for example, a new function for a public authority.

-You also need to make sure that you update your privacy information to ensure that your processing is still transparent.
+You need to make sure that you update your privacy information to ensure that your processing is transparent.

-The GDPR specifically says that the following purposes should be considered to be compatible purposes:
+The UK GDPR specifically says that the following purposes should be considered to be compatible purposes:

 - archiving purposes in the public interest;